TeefDev/TeefMohameed/README.md

 ### 🧠 What I Do
 - Build interactive and user-friendly web interfaces
-- Develop full-stack systems using C# and ASP.NET and sql server
+- Develop full-stack systems using C# and ASP.NET and SQL Server
 - Design and optimize professional database structures
 - Translate requirements into real, impactful software solutions
 - Create high-quality projects with clean architecture and strong performance